1. EN

 How are we regulated?

-The Leming Lake Sales Lateral Loop (Field Lake Section) Project will be part of the NGTL System which is governed according to regulations outlined by the Canada Energy Regulator (CER).
+The Leming Lake Sales Lateral Loop (Field Lake Section) Project is part of the NGTL System which is governed according to regulations outlined by the Canada Energy Regulator (CER).

 Canada Energy Regulator (CER)